 And for even MORE, we’ll also have another episode of The Goldwax Story!
 This is our 15th installment of Soul/R&B tracks from that little know Memphis label in the 1960's and even though we're hitting the bottom of the tape barrel, the sounds are fantastic.
 In the past we brought you astounding singers like James Carr, Spencer Wiggins and Barbara Perry--had they been on Atlantic of Motown, they’d have been household names!
 This week we’ll have two tracks from that legendary vocalist Unkown Artist!
 When retreiveing and remastering the original Goldwax tapes, the producers couldn’t find artist info on some of the tracks--but never mind who it was, you’ll love these formerly-lost sides!

-So we still invite you to grab a nap, put on your jammies and stay up (not-so-late-as-before) with us!
+So we still invite you to grab a nap, put on your jammies and stay up (not-so-late) with us!
 Time for the Blues with John Porter and Henry Cook airs Saturdays at 11:00 p.m.

 Got a favorite blues artist you’d like us to feature on a future show?
 Let us know here and we’ll do right by you!